 - Align to the buyer journey: decide where in the buyer journey prospects are arriving at your website and ensure that each section of your website is oriented toward advancing prospects to the next stage.

 - Present high value to prospects in return for contact info: make the ROI for contact info clear (white paper, eBook, case study, etc.).

 - Provide demand generation & qualification

-- Home in on customer pain: limit words on the company – focus on the pain/problems being solved.
-This can qualify prospects “in” or “out”
+- Hone in on customer pain points: limit words on the company – focus on the pain/problems being solved.
+This can qualify prospects as “in” or “out”.

-- Coordinate with PR activity: all Marketing should be part of a single thread – the website should include customer quotes and briefs from PR
+- Coordinate with PR: all marketing should be part of a single thread – the website should include customer quotes and briefs from PR.

 Given the company had only just started their marketing department (the 1st marketing hire was made in parallel with our growth investment), we simultaneously brought in Wendy Yale, an M33 Growth Advisor, to help execute and drive improvements while the team got up and running.
 Wendy has 20+ years of experience delivering brand and go-to-market strategy for leading technology organizations.

 Wendy managed the website development with a digital design agency and coordinated content with the new marketing hire and the CEO.
 In just 6 weeks, they launched phase 1 of the new website to capture the inbound traffic from their big product announcement.